troykinsella/mockleton/README.md

 If you run `program` again, it will append the new execution details to the `sequence` list in the existing `mockleton.out` file.

+This is the basis of how `mockleton` mocks executables.
+Your scripts or client programs can continue to call `program` as they normally would without modifying them to understand a testing context.

 ## Road Map